Tree That Owns Itself: Tablets

 The entire Dearing Street Historic District (of which the tree is a "resident") was added to the National Register in 1975.
 The District incorporates an area very roughly bounded by Broad, Finley, Waddell, and Church Streets, and was recognized for its architectural significance.
 The tree was locally designated a historic landmark on February 2, 1988.

 Similar trees

 There is another tree with almost identical legal rights in Eufaula, Alabama, United States.
-In a similar story, this oak tree was bestowed legal ownership to itself on April 9, 1936, with the inscription "Only God can make a tree".
+In a similar story, this oak tree was bestowed legal ownership to itself on April 9, 1936, with the inscription "Only God can make a tree" (the closing statement of Joyce Kilmer's 1913 poem "Trees").
 Similarly, the tree fell in a storm on April 9, 1961, and it was replaced with another tree in its place ten days later.